 But things began to change in the 19th century, with skirts becoming more streamlined to the body.
 In the 20th century, the hardships of war required women to wear shorter, more work-friendly clothing.
 This marked the beginning of the upward journey of the skirt hem, which went up from ankle-length, to calf-length and then the knee length by the 1960s.

 But the defining moment for the modern skirt arrived in the 1960s, when inspired by the 1965 short skirts by André Courrèges, Mary Quant, took the hem up by a few notches to give women the new length that was here to stay: the mini, shown below.

 It was Quant that gave women the freedom to really choose the length of their skirts, which went to later become the micro-mini as seen on the three American cheerleaders in the picture below.

 The micro-mini is now worn on its own, with stockings or with leggings.
 The low-waisted fashions of the previous years have affected the skirts as well, and skirts with low waists and extremely high hemlines are now seen often on ramps, as well as on young women at nightclubs or parties.

-Skirts have become a staple in any woman's wardrobe: their ability to mix and match with the same tops that are teamed with jeans and trousers make them convenient and versatile.
-In the decades of the 20th century, the hemlines have risen and fallen, and as we step into a new millennium, we now have the legacy of all the different skirt lengths possible.
+Skirts have become a staple in any woman’s wardrobe: their ability to mix and match with the same tops that are teamed with jeans and trousers make them convenient and versatile.
+In the decades of the 20th century, the hemlines have risen and fallen, and we now have the legacy of all the different skirt lengths possible.

 By Damyanti Ghosh